-CHAPTER 1 Introduction and Purpose and Need
+Introduction and Purpose and Need

 Inyo County (County) proposes to improve the Runway Safety Area (RSA) for Runway 12/30 at Bishop Airport (BIH or the Airport) to meet design standards and safety requirements established by the Federal Aviation Administration (FAA).
 An RSA is a rectangular area surrounding a runway that is designed to enhance safety for aircraft that undershoot, overrun, or otherwise leave the paved runway surface.
 Currently, Runway 12/30 provides a non-standard RSA in areas beyond the runway ends and declared distances1 have been implemented to meet FAA standards.
 The proposed improvements would bring the RSA into compliance with current FAA standards by cutting, filling, grading, and compacting these areas within the RSA.
-In addition, an existing unpaved patrol road running through the RSA beyond the Runway 12 end would be removed from beyond both the Runway 12 and Runway 30 ends and new fencing would be installed beyond the OFA boundary.
+In addition, an existing unpaved patrol road running through the RSA beyond the Runway 12 end would be relocated to outside the runway Object Free Area (OFA) and existing perimeter fencing would be removed from beyond both the Runway 12 and Runway 30 ends and new fencing would be installed beyond the OFA boundary.

-The Proposed Project requires certain decisions and approvals (actions) by the FAA, and these federal actions are subject to environmental review under the National Environmental Policy Act of 1969 (NEPA) (42 United States Code [U.S.C.] §§ 4321-4335).
-Accordingly, this Environmental Assessment (EA) has been prepared pursuant to the requirements of Section 102(2)(C) of the NEPA and Council on Environmental Quality Regulations (CEQ Regulations)(Title 40 Code of Federal Regulations [CFR] parts 1500-1508), FAA Order 1050.1F, Environmental Impacts: Policies and Procedures, and Order 5050.4B, National Environmental Policy Act (NEPA) Implementing Instructions for Airport Actions, and the guidance provided in the 1050.1F Desk Reference.
+The Proposed Project2 requires certain decisions and approvals (actions) by the FAA, and these federal actions are subject to environmental review under the National Environmental Policy Act of 1969 (NEPA) (42 United States Code [U.S.C.] §§ 4321-4335).
+Accordingly, this Environmental Assessment (EA) has been prepared pursuant to the requirements of Section 102(2)(C) of the NEPA and Council on Environmental Quality Regulations (CEQ Regulations)(Title 40 Code of Federal Regulations [CFR] parts 1500-1508) 3, FAA Order 1050.1F, Environmental Impacts: Policies and Procedures, and Order 5050.4B, National Environmental Policy Act (NEPA) Implementing Instructions for Airport Actions, and the guidance provided in the 1050.1F Desk Reference.
 This EA identifies and considers the potential environmental impacts associated with the Proposed Project.
 The FAA is the lead federal agency with the primary responsibility to ensure the requested federal actions comply with NEPA.